Published On: Mar 26 2013 11:37:13 AM CDTUpdated On: Mar 29 2016 01:00:00 AM CDT

 2010: Two female suicide bombers hit the Moscow Metro system at the peak of the morning rush hour, killing 40 and injuring more than 100.
 Two days later, Chechen terrorist leader Doku Umarov claimed responsibility for ordering the attacks in a video released on the Internet.

 2008: Thirty-five countries and more than 370 cities join Earth Hour for the first time, with households and businesses encouraged to turn off their non-essential lights for one hour to raise awareness about the need to take action on climate change.
-Shown is the darkened skyline of Detroit, Mich., during Earth Hour.
+Shown here is the darkened Empire State Building in New York City during Earth Hour in 2009.

 2004: The Republic of Ireland becomes the first country in the world to ban smoking in all work places, including bars and restaurants.

 1999: Wayne Gretzky of the New York Rangers scores the last of his National Hockey League record 894 regular season goals in a home game against the New York Islanders.
 The goal was one of only nine "The Great One" scored in his 20th and final NHL season.

 1998: The University of Tennessee wins the NCAA woman's college basketball championship over Louisiana Tech 93-75, winning their sixth title and completing an unprecedented undefeated season at 39-0.